 Boosting is a way of combining many weak classifiers to produce a powerful "committee".
-Boosting works by sequentially applying a classification algorithm to reweighed versions of training data, and taking a weighted majority vote of the ensemble of classifiers thus produced.
+Boosting works by sequentially applying a classification algorithm to reweighted versions of training data, and taking a weighted majority vote of the ensemble of classifiers thus produced.
 Each time, the weights are computed according to the error (or loss) on each example in the learning algorithm.
 Initially, all the weights are equals, but on each round, those weights of the misclassified examples are increased so that the weak learner is forced to focus hard on these examples in the training set.
 In this way, the learning algorithm is manipulated to look closer at examples with bad predictions.
 For many classification algorithms, this simple strategy results in dramatic improvements in their performance.
-Paris [4] used the GPBoost that was based in Iba's propose [9] and realized some experiments where it was clear that the use of this two algorithms together produced good results.
+Paris [4] used the GPBoost that was based in Iba's proposal [9] and realized through some experiments that it was clear that the combination of these two algorithms produced good results.
 The GPBoost algorithm is showed in Figure 1.
-First of all, the weight distribution $D{\rm t}$ is initialized in Step 1 and the boosting iterations start (Step 2) by calling each time the GP algorithm.
+First of all, the weight distribution D_t is initialized in Step 1 and the boosting iterations start (Step 2) by calling each time the GP algorithm.
 After the GP's complete execution, the best individual f_t in the run is chosen and the weight distribution of D_t is computed according to the loss function for each example.
-To calculate the loss function different forms can be used, such as the exponential showed in Equation 2.
-This loss function is also used to calculate the confidence of f_t .
-Equation 3.
-In each iteration of the boosting algorithm, the GP is executed with a fitness function that considers the weights of each example.
-The fitness function has been defined as the absolute errors weighed sum (See Equation 1).
+To calculate the loss function some alternatives can be used such as the exponential showed in Equation 2.
+This loss function is also used to calculate the confidence of f_t (Equation 3).
+In each iteration of the boosting algorithm, the GP is execute with a fitness function that considers the weights of each example.
+The fitness function has been defined as the absolute errors weighted sum (See Equation 1).
 However, the fitness function can be defined according to the current problem.
 When the Boosting algorithm is finished, Step 3, the output must be computed as a combination of the different generated hypotheses.
 This can be done in different forms.
-To calculate the final hypothesis F, T functions f_t will be combined.
-The expression for the output used by Paris [4] is the geometric median weighed by confidence coefficient.
+To evaluate the final hypothesis F, T functions f_t will be combined.
+The expression for the output used by Paris [4] is the geometric median weighted by confidence coefficient.
 These values are sorted and the geometric median (See Equation 4) is taken to be F(x), the final expression.